ivardesign/viva-la-vue-workshop/README.md

 + **Javascript**: Behavior.
   + Javascript is the way we create interactive behavior, to engage with the User.
 For example, we can make a website that has a *Popup.*  Javascript gives us the ability to do programming in the browser.

 Normally, HTML, CSS and Javascript are all written in separate files.
-Vue.js makes our lives easier, by allowing us to sprinkle in little bits of Javascript in our HTML code, so it is clear how they are working together.
+Vue.js makes our lives easier, by grouping related `HTML` `CSS` and `Javascript` in `.vue` files.

-In every .vue file, there will be these 3 sections, the first section will be the html, between `<template>` the 2nd section, will be the `<script>` section which contains the Javasctrip, the last section is the `<style>` section, which contains the CSS.
+In every `.vue` file, there will be these 3 sections, the 1st section will be the html, between `<template>` the 2nd section, will be the `<script>` section which contains the Javascript, the 3rd section is the `<style>` section, which contains the CSS.

+This structure allows us to sprinkle in little bits of Javascript in our HTML code, so they can more easily work together.